 The honey-scented flowers were once added to mead for flavour.
 The dried leaves have a spicy apricot scent as do the flower spikes.
 Fragrant Agrimony (Agrimony procera) is more fragrant than is Agrimony and has fruit which are more bell-shaped and with no or shorter indentations around it.

 The pinnately arranged leaves are alternately large and small but otherwise reminiscent of those of Silverweed, another member of the Rose Family, and are silvery on the underside and have deep forward-pointing serrations.
 The plant has a single stiff stem with leaves around the lower half, and numerous five-petalled flowers on very short stems held close to the stem on the upper half, all facing outwards.

 The fruits are similar to those of Wood Avens (another member of the Rose Family), and are outwardly and downward pointing.
 It is native and grows in grassy places in both hedgerows and fields throughout most of the UK.

 Fragrant Agrimony (Agrimonia procera) is very similar but not nearly as common although it occupies much the same habitats but avoids lime areas.
 It is a lot less common seeming to try to avoid being inland more than about 50 miles.
-It has hairs at the back of the leaves which when crushed smell fragrantly and the outermost hooked bristles of the fruit are reflexed backwards (rather than forwards of Agrimony).
+It has hairs at the back of the leaves which when crushed smell very fragrant and the outermost hooked bristles of the fruit are reflexed backwards (rather than forwards of Agrimony).
 The petals are usually notched.
-There are also differences in leaves and the fruits are a wider shape.
+There are also differences in leaves and the fruits are a wider more bulbous shape.

 Agrimophol occurs in Agrimony and is used pharmaceutically as an anthelmintic to treat internal worms and is obtained from Agrimony for this purpose.
 It causes worms to lose their grip on the lining of the intestine or bladder and to be excreted.
 Agrimophol is an anthelmintic active against the parasite that causes River Blindness and many common bacteria such as E. coli, Staphylococcus and against other bacteria responsible for dysentry and Typhoid Fever.
 Note that Agrimophol is a near-dimer (of